traplol/demiurge-lang/README.md

 I started this project during the summer of 2014 and had a lot of fun designing and implementing this simple programming language.
-This is mostly an educational project that I have decided to port to *nix rather than work only within my defunct visual studio workspace.
+This is mostly an educational project that I have decided to port to *nix rather than work only within my defunct Visual Studio workspace.
 There are still probably lots of bugs within this project and it shouldn't be taken too seriously, but I do plan to continue playing with it and implementing features in [TODO.md](TODO.md).
 Originally, this project used LLVM 3.4 and I have started work on bringing it up to LLVM 3.6.2 and might keep it updated with future releases of LLVM.